-- (I) A use that has been discontinued for a consecutive period of 180 days; - (2) When the premises of a particular use are devoted to another use; - (3) When the characteristic equipment and furnishings of the nonconforming use have been removed from the premises and have not been replaced by the same or similar equipment within 30 days; or - (4) Failure to take all positive action to resume the nonconforming use with reasonable dispatch, including the failure to advertise the property for sale or lease.
+- (1) A use that has been discontinued for a consecutive period of 180 days; - (2) When the premises of a particular use are devoted to another use; - (3) When the characteristic equipment and furnishings of the nonconforming use have been removed from the premises and have not been replaced by the same or similar equipment within 30 days; or - (4) Failure to take all positive action to resume the nonconforming use with reasonable dispatch, including the failure to advertise the property for sale or lease.

-Accessory family dwelling means an incidental structure or an incidental area within a primary structure that is capable of being used as a separate dwelling and that is generally occupied and used by different person(s) than those who generally occupy and use the property's primary dwelling.
+Accessory family dwelling means an incidental structure on the same lot as the single-family dwelling that is the principal use on that lot and that is generally occupied and used by different person(s) than those who generally occupy and use the property's single-family dwelling.